Bulletin #4309, Making Your Own Baby Food

 1/2 cup cooked fresh, frozen or low sodium canned vegetables (potato, sweet potato, green beans, peas, carrots, yellow squash), without salt added

 Cook fresh vegetables or use frozen or canned vegetables without salt or seasoning.
 (Read labels for ingredients.)
 Press vegetable chunks through a sieve or baby food mill, or put in a blender.
 If necessary, thin puréed vegetables with a small amount of cooking liquid, expressed breast milk or formula to desired consistency.
-If not serving immediately, do not thin prior to serving.
-Freeze no longer than 1 month.
+If not serving immediately, do not thin before freezing.

 Note: After the individual vegetables have been fed several times, some good combinations are: potatoes and carrots, potatoes and green beans, carrots and peas.